memgraph/docs/docs/reference-guide/data-types.md

 ## Procedures API

-Temporal types can also be used within query modules.
-Check out the documentation for the [Pyhon API](/reference-guide/query-modules/implement-custom-query-modules/api/python-api.md) and [C API](/reference-guide/query-modules/implement-custom-query-modules/api/c-api.md).
+Data types are also used within query modules.
+Check out the documentation for the [Python API](/reference-guide/query-modules/implement-custom-query-modules/api/python-api.md) and [C API](/reference-guide/query-modules/implement-custom-query-modules/api/c-api.md).